The Magical Cretan Cuisine

 The island of Crete has always had a world renowned cuisine, with many years of incoming tourism causing the Cretan chefs and cooks to keep innovating the traditional dishes of their respective area.
 For it is true that although most dishes can be found all over the island, some traditional recipes are more region-specific, varying from village to village.
 Keeping all this in mind, Cretan cuisine is very similar to the typical Greek gastronomy however there are some core differences such as the amount of use of animal derived products.
 Cretan recipes are more inclined towards natural sources and although animal products are often used as well it is not as prominent as in traditional Greek cuisine.

 Having breakfast in Crete can be a salty affair, as most common breakfast options are usually on the saltier side.
 Cheese is definitely a protagonist throughout the day but even more so in the morning with many different types to choose from depending also on which region you find yourself waking up in.
-Cheeses such as Graviera, Anthotyro, Myzithra and more are usually accompanied by Cretan rusks and even honey to even out the salt with some sweet, a perfect balance of taste.
+Cheeses such as Graviera, Anthotyro, Myzithra and more are usually accompanied by Cretan rusks and even honey to even out the salt with some sweetness, a perfect balance of taste.
 Cheese can be also found in local pies along with spinach and other wild greens.
 Fried eggs, sausages and smoked pork called Apaki is also present on the breakfast table.

 After these appetizers you will move to the main dish, on your journey to Crete you will probably encounter Gamopilafo, a traditional custom that is commonly served at weddings.
 The rice, which is called “pilafi”, is boiled in meat broth, usually served with lamb or chicken.
 Apart from rice based dishes, different pasta recipes such as Skioufichta are also quite popular, served with some Myzithra cheese on top.
 As large as Crete may be, it is still an island with plenty of waters around it, which means plenty of fish.
 Sea bream, called Tsipoura in Greek, and Lavraki which is sea bass, are very popular in Crete but also in the Greek mainland, served with plenty of lemon juice and aromatic herbs.